 Females seem to take to this regimen more naturally than males.
 Perhaps because it is essentially female nature to want to be part of the group, to willingly accept direction from authority, to wish to please, to abhor conflict, to go along and get along.
 At the margins this veers off into severely conformist, totalitarian thinking.
 By contrast, it is essentially male nature to rebel, to question, to chafe at restrictions, and to resist regimentation.

 Again, generally speaking.
-As always, individual results may vary.
+As always, there are numerous individual exceptions.